 Incisions are closed with layered sutures in the breast tissue and with sutures, skin adhesive or surgical tape to close the skin.
 Over time the incision lines will fade.

 The results of breast augmentation surgery are immediately visible.
 Over time, post-surgical swelling will resolve and incision lines will fade.
 Satisfaction with your new image should continue to grow as you recover and realize the fulfillment of your goal for fuller breasts.

 Many patients have questions about breast augmentation and recovery.

-Although many factors are involved with determining your actual recovery time for breast augmentation, you will likely experience a post-surgical recovery period of 24 to 48 hours and an additional reduced-activity period of a few days, you will likely experience soreness and swelling for a few weeks.
+Although many factors are involved with determining your actual recovery time for breast augmentation in Tucson, you will likely experience a post-surgical recovery period of 24 to 48 hours and an additional reduced-activity period of a few days, you will likely experience soreness and swelling for a few weeks.

 Exercise and normal activity can resume at the direction of your plastic surgeon.
 Over time, post-surgical swelling will decrease and incision lines will fade.

 You will be given specific instructions that may include: How to care for your breasts following breast augmentation surgery, medications to apply or take orally to aid healing and reduce the risk of infection, and when to follow-up with our office.